 In many ways, an auction is similar to a game of poker; one can increase one’s chance of winning by bluffing their opponents into shying away from the table.
 Think about it; if you were at an auction, and bore witness to one of your fellow prospectors raising their bid higher and higher, time and again, seamlessly and without so much as a quiver in their voice, what would your first thought be?
 Naturally, you’d suspect that this person wants the property badly, and that they’ve got the money to get it at any cost.
 The effect?
 A feeling of intimidation and impulse to fold on the behalf of their fellow bidders.

-Therefore, the inherent value of this stratagem is evident, when one seems confident, and gives off the impression that they are going to win, their fellow bidders are more likely to fold and actually allow them to do so.
+Therefore, the inherent value of this stratagem, to the ends of achieving a win at auction, is self-evident; when one seems confident, and gives off the impression that they are going to win, their fellow bidders are more likely to fold and actually allow them to do so.

 It is recommended that if one wishes to build their skill, confidence and experience as it respects auctions and sales, then once should attend a number of them before one in which one has genuine interest, so as to expose oneself to the environment and study the behaviours of successful bidders first hand.